 This is how we recommend considering the issue.
 What’s your plan for this $1 million portfolio, and how close are you to getting there?
 (For most readers holding a portfolio that size, the odds are good that it’s a retirement account.)

-The closer you are to reaching your target, the more money you might want to shift toward interest-bearing accounts.
+The closer you are to reach your target, the more money you might want to shift toward interest-bearing accounts.
 You can put that $46,600 away each year, comfortably knowing that you don’t need to take any risks.
 The farther you are from your target, the more risk you might have to accept in exchange for getting where you want to go.

 Now, let’s take a look at some of the best interest-bearing investments that you can consider for your portfolio.
 Each carries a different level of risk and opportunity, so keep that in mind and align the right investments with your financial goals.